 While theatre might be thin on the ground out east, Arcola isn’t the only show in town.
 The Theatre Royal Stratford East has been in continuous operation since it was built in 1884.
 Artistic director Kerry Michael continues a long tradition of producing plays that tell the stories of people who are normally under-represented in London theatre — those from black, Asian and minority ethnic backgrounds in particular.
 The theatre also champions the development of new musicals.
 It has an extensive programme of education, outreach and audience involvement work, including the Open Stage community curation project.
 See the website for details of the many shows and events it runs throughout the year.

 Dagenham might not feature on many lists of great cultural destinations, but that would be a mistake.
-The mediaeval manor Valence House, now a museum and local history centre, was voted by the Guardian as one of the best free things to do in London.
-Recently refurbished galleries focus on archaeology, local people and riverside industries.
-A new exhibition, When The Heroes Came Home, commemorates the First World War and runs throughout June.
+The medieval manor Valence House, now a museum and local history centre, was voted by the Guardian as one of the best free things to do in London.
+Galleries focus on archaeology, local people and riverside industries.

 Last but by no means least on our journey to the east is the William Morris Gallery in Walthamstow.
-Winner of The Art Fund Prize Museum of the Year 2013, the gallery is set in Morris’s Georgian house in Lloyd Park.
-Two exhibitions run over the summer: Help Is Better Than Sympathy tells the story of Belgian refugees during WWI, and calligrapher Diana Furlong shows artwork reflecting the seasons in Zoom In Zoom Out.
-These accompany the regular displays in the recently renovated galleries devoted to Morris and his work during the Arts and Crafts movement.
+The gallery is set in Morris’s Georgian house in Lloyd Park.
+Regular displays in the galleries are devoted to Morris and his work during the Arts and Crafts movement.

 What have we missed?